A man died from Alaskapox last month. Here's what we know about the virus

 The disease was first discovered in a person living near Fairbanks, Alaska, in 2015, and there have been several known infections since then.

-But officials believe that last month's case is the first fatality from the newly discovered virus — and the first known case outside the state's interior — and authorities are now urging doctors across the state to be on the lookout for signs of the disease.
+But officials believe that last month's case is the first fatality from the newly discovered virus — as well as the first known case outside the state's interior — and authorities are now urging doctors across the state to be on the lookout for signs of the disease.

 Still, authorities note that immunocompromised people may be at a higher risk for severe illness from the virus, and so far the only known cases of Alaskapox have been detected within the state.